 - Hoop Pine: rough-barked trunk with circular "hoop" markings which give rise to the common name.

 - cunninghamii: in honor of Alan Cunningham, 1791 - 1839, botanist and explorer.

-- Specimen shown here growing at the University of California, Santa Cruz, Arboretum, USDA Hardiness Zone 9.
+- Specimen shown here growing in New Zealand and at the University of California, Santa Cruz, Arboretum, USDA Hardiness Zone 9.